 For now, this is how serendipity happens, and it’s important for maintaining normalcy while people are required to stay home all over the world.
 While everyone, without exception, has had to adjust to deal with the present circumstances, these simple practices will really help promote the free flow of creativity.

 The last way to keep your team at ease during an indefinite period of working remotely is to remember not to micromanage.
 As I stated last week, building a genuine culture of trust should be more about having faith in your team that they’ll do the right thing, more so than it is to constantly be observing and checking that this is the case.

 That being said, it’s important to check in often -- especially at the beginning of this new arrangement.
 What are the biggest challenges?
 What ways can you and the rest of your team be more supportive?
 Give the people on your team the space to share how they feel about working remotely, and you’ll get a good sense of who will need more support.

 Finally, focus on output, and do what you can to ensure team members are still hitting their goals.
 When someone misses a deadline, ask what happened, but always lead with curiosity and empathy.
 And don’t be afraid to tell your team about the new challenges you’re facing as well.
 Remember that this is new for everyone.
 Transparency and vulnerability will go a long way.

-Every week we share a new Insight, so make sure to come back next week.
-Feel free to follow along on Twitter @arielcamus and @microverseinc and reach out with any questions about managing your remote team.
+Follow along on Twitter @arielcamus and @microverseinc and reach out with any questions about managing your remote team.